SeeedDocument/Seeed-WiKi/docs/Grove-Button.md

 ```
 **With Raspberry Pi**

-This is a simple example of Raspberry Pi.Run Program and press button,it will print 1 on the terminal ,else print 0.
+This is a simple example of Raspberry Pi.
+Run Program and press button, it will print 1 on the terminal, else print 0.
 Such as the picture below.

 ![](https://github.com/SeeedDocument/Grove_Button/raw/master/image/GrovePi%2B_grove_button.jpg)